omervk/ditherworks/docs/prd/backend.md

 Performance
 - Process images sequentially by default; allow small concurrency (e.g., 2–4) with a queue to cap memory.
 - Set `sharp.concurrency(2)`; tune to CPU cores and thermals.
-- Use a small p-limit queue (2–4) around per-file pipelines to avoid RAM spikes.
+- Use a small in-process concurrency limiter (2–4) around per-file pipelines to avoid RAM spikes.
 - Stream ZIP entries as each image completes; do not buffer entire archive.
 - Apply backpressure: await stream `drain` events on ZIP output when needed.
+- Emit SSE progress events after each image completes to update clients in real time.

 ### 7.1 BMP conversion (sharp + ImageMagick CLI)